 But have you ever thought of living abroad for a few months, a year, or even permanently?

 Restrictions permitting, that dream might not be as out of reach as you think.
+You may even be able to teach English abroad to shore up your savings.

 Read on to discover three magical places where you can volunteer, work, or simply soak up the sunshine and good vibes.